 Before you give your notice you should

-- write again enclosing Notice to Quit if the issue hasn't been resolved by your deadline and clearly state that you are issuing this Notice because the landlord has materially breached his contractual obligations.
+- write again enclosing Notice to Quit if the issue hasn't been resolved by your deadline and clearly state that you are issuing this Notice because the landlord has materially breached the contractual obligations.

 If your landlord takes you to court to claim unpaid rent, use your letters to defend your case.
 However, it will be up to the judge on the day to decide whether or not the breach you cite is significant enough to render the lease void.